ShowShark vs Plex

 ShowShark is a one-time purchase.
 Buy the server license once and own it for life.
 There are no monthly fees, no annual renewals, and no tiered feature gates.
 Every feature ships to every customer.

 Plex uses a subscription model called Plex Pass.
+As of April 2025:

 Many features that were previously free now require a subscription.
 Remote streaming of personal media, once free for all users, requires at least the Remote Watch Pass as of April 2025.
 Hardware-accelerated transcoding, HDR tone mapping, Skip Intro, DVR recording, mobile downloads, and managed users all require a full Plex Pass.